Frequently Asked Questions

-Are classes being held online or in person this fall?
+Are classes being held online or in person this spring?

 How do I know what delivery format each of my classes will use?

-Is there reduced tuition for the fall if some of my classes are moved from Face-to-Face to another type of delivery?
+Is there reduced tuition for the spring if some of my classes are moved from Face-to-Face to another type of delivery?